jacobovidal/express-oauth2-dpop/packages/express-oauth2-dpop/README.md

 - Short-lived (default expiration: 5 minutes)

 > [!WARNING]
-> The `nonceSecret` must be a securely generated (eg. `openssl rand -hex 32`), high-entropy string and kept private.
-Changing this secret will invalidate all existing nonces, but it will return a `use_dpop_nonce` error with a new `DPoP-Nonce` value.
+> The `nonceSecret` must be a securely generated, high-entropy string (e.g., using `openssl rand -hex 32`) and must be kept private.
+Changing this secret will invalidate all existing nonces.
+However, clients will receive a `use_dpop_nonce` error along with a new `DPoP-Nonce` value, allowing them to retry.
+In practice, this means it is safe to rotate the `nonceSecret` as long as the client supports retry mechanisms.

 ### Behaviour of DPoP Nonce errors

 When a client sends a valid DPoP-bound token but omits the required nonce (or sends an invalid one), the middleware will: